gouri-22/WiDS-Options-Pricing/Week 1 content/readme.md

 ## **Introduction to Data Types and Data Structures in Python**
 Once you have set up the environment for writing your code, we now begin with coding in Python.
 Let's get started.

 Head over to this link - [Introduction to Python Data Types](https://www.learnpython.org/en/Welcome) and start with the topics in the 'Learn the Basics' sections one by one (till 'Basic String Operations').
-These are official tutorials from the Python organisation which are well curated for beginners and contain an inbuilt Ipython shell for writing and executing your code there itself.
+These are official tutorials from the Python organization, which are well-curated for beginners and contain an inbuilt Ipython shell for writing and executing your code there.

-If you are not of the reading kind, checkout this [Youtube playlist](https://www.youtube.com/playlist?list=PLzMcBGfZo4-mFu00qxl0a67RhjjZj3jXm) for step-by-step tutorials on Python basics (Tutorials #1 - #11 except #6, #7, #9).
+If you are not of the reading kind, check out this [Youtube playlist](https://www.youtube.com/playlist?list=PLzMcBGfZo4-mFu00qxl0a67RhjjZj3jXm) for step-by-step tutorials on Python basics (Tutorials #1 - #11 except #6, #7, #9).
 But make sure that you are following alongside with the video, otherwise things won't make sense later in the course.

 You can also read these concepts from GeeksForGeeks.
 They explain each concept in good detail along with examples.